awsdocs/aws-config-developer-guide/doc_source/remediation.md

 1. Choose **Save**\.
 The **Rules** page is displayed\.

-## Setting Up and Applying a Remediation Action Remediation Using Rules and Resources \(Console\)<a name="remediation-using-rules-resources-page"></a>

-You can also set up remediation from the Rules and the Resources pages\.
-The following procedures provide more details about each workflow\.

-### Using Rules<a name="remediation-using-console-rules"></a>

-You can apply a remediation action to a noncompliant rule from **Rules** on the left\.

-1. Sign in to the AWS Management Console and open the AWS Config console at [https://console\.aws\.amazon\.com/config/](https://console.aws.amazon.com/config/)\.

-1. Choose **Rules** on the left and then on the **Rules** page, choose **Add Rule** to add new rules to the rule list\.

-   For existing rules, select the noncompliant rule from the rule list and choose **Edit**\.

-1. Choose **Manage remediation** and on the **Manage remediation: ***name of the rule* page, select the appropriate remediation action from the recommended list\.
-The remediation actions are related to AWS Systems Manager automation documents\.

-   Depending on the selected remediation action, you will see either specific parameters or no parameters\.

-1. If you want to pass the resource ID of noncompliant resources to the remediation action, choose **Resource ID parameter**\.
-If selected, at runtime that parameter is substituted with the ID of the resource to be remediated\.

-   Each parameter has either a static value or a dynamic value\.
-If you do not choose a specific resource ID parameter from the drop\-down list, you can enter values for each key\.
-If you choose a resource ID parameter from the drop\-down list, you can enter values for all the other keys except the selected resource ID parameter\.

-1. Choose **Save**\.

-1. In the **Choose resources in scope** section, choose all the noncompliant resources\.
-The resources in scope include those resources where this rule is applied and their compliance status\.

-   For more information about a resource, choose **Resource actions** and either choose **View details**, **Configuration timeline**, or **Compliance timeline**\.

-1. Choose **Remediate**\.

-   If the resources are remediated, the resource compliance status is compliant\.
-To view the compliant resources, select **Compliant** from the compliance status list\.

-   If the resources are not remediated, the action status column displays ** Action execution failed \(details\)**\.
-Choose **\(details\)** to view the main action steps invoked during the execution of the remediation action and the status of each action step\.
-**Note**
-For troubleshooting failed remediation actions, you can run the AWS Command Line Interface \(AWS CLI\) command `describe-remediation-execution-status` to get detailed view of a Remediation Execution for a set of resources\.
-The details include state, timestamps for remediation execution steps, and any error messages for the failed steps\.

-### Using Resources<a name="remediation-using-console-resources"></a>

-You can also apply a remediation action to a noncompliant rule from **Resources** on the left\.

-1. Sign in to the AWS Management Console and open the AWS Config console at [https://console\.aws\.amazon\.com/config/](https://console.aws.amazon.com/config/)\.

-1. Choose **Resources** on the left and then on the **Resource inventory** page, **Resources** is selected by default\.

-1. Select one or more resources from the resource type and choose **Look up**\.

-1. Choose the name of the appropriate noncompliant resource from the resource table\.

-1. On the **Resource details: *** name of the resource* page, choose one or more noncompliant rules from the rules in scope\.

-1. Choose **Rule actions** and select **Manage remediation**\.

-1. On the **Manage remediation: ***name of the rule* page, select the appropriate remediation action\.

-   Depending on the selected remediation action, you will see either specific parameters or no parameters\.

-1. If you want to pass the resource ID of noncompliant resources to the remediation action, choose **Resource ID parameter**\.
-If selected, at runtime that parameter is substituted with the ID of the resource to be remediated\.

-   Each parameter has either a static value or a dynamic value\.
-If you do not choose a specific resource ID parameter from the drop\-down list, you can enter values for each key\.
-If you choose a resource ID parameter from the drop\-down list, you can enter values for all the other keys except the selected resource ID parameter\.

-1. Choose **Save**\.

-1. In the **Choose resources in scope** section, choose all the noncompliant resources\.
-The resources in scope include those resources where this rule is applied and their compliance status\.

-   For more information about a resource, choose **Resource actions** and either choose **View details**, **Configuration timeline**, or **Compliance timeline**\.

-1. Choose **Remediate**\.

-   If the resources are remediated, the resource compliance status is **compliant**\.
-To view the compliant resources, select **Compliant** from the compliance status list\.

-   If the resources are not remediated, the action status column displays ** Action execution failed \(details\)**\.
-Choose **\(details\)** to view the main action steps invoked during the execution of the remediation action and the status of each action step\.
 **Note**
 For troubleshooting failed remediation actions, you can run the AWS Command Line Interface \(AWS CLI\) command `describe-remediation-execution-status` to get detailed view of a Remediation Execution for a set of resources\.
 The details include state, timestamps for remediation execution steps, and any error messages for the failed steps\.